Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{\textbf{HaN (2015)}}

-This is a public dataset for risk organs in the head and neck region, containing CT and MRI images of patients' head and neck.
-These patients underwent CT scans and T1-weighted MR imaging to support image-guided radiotherapy planning.
-The segmentation labels provided by the dataset are stored separately; we preprocessed the segmentation labels of six regions, merging them into one segmentation label file and classifying them in the order of brainstem, mandible, left parotid gland, right parotid gland, left submandibular gland, and right submandibular gland.
-After preprocessing the dataset, we divide the image data of 17 tumor patients into 14 cases for the training set and 3 cases for the test set, with the training set containing 1924 slices.
+This public dataset contains CT and MRI images of patients' head and neck, used for image-guided radiotherapy planning.
+The dataset provides segmentation labels for six regions: brainstem, mandible, left and right parotid gland, left and right submandibular gland.
+After preprocessing, we merged these labels into a single file.
+The dataset consists of images from 17 tumor patients, with 14 cases used for training (1924 slices) and 3 cases for testing.